 Which brings us back to the original post about offering discounts in cart abandonment emails.

 Do discounts in remarketing emails increase cart abandonment?

 The short answer, based on our data, is no. We haven’t spotted this pattern.

-However, discounts are sometimes added to second and third cycle emails, segmented according to factors like higher basket value or perhaps to target a particular geographical region.
+For cart abandonment emails, there is the option of adding discounts to second and third cycle emails, segmented according to factors like higher basket value or perhaps to target a particular geographical region.

-The key point is that discounts should either be profitable for our clients, or should achieve a particular goal.
+The key point is that discounts should either be profitable for retailers, or should help them to achieve a particular goal.

 So should retailers offer discounts in remarketing emails?
 Well, they can work well enough without discounts so retailers would be best advised to try this approach first of all.